-This 60-minute webinar, brought to you by the Better Care Playbook and the Camden Coalition’s National Center for Complex Health and Social Needs, will cover how to establish cross-sector partnerships, using the work of Adventist Health’s Project Restoration and the Camden Coalition as case studies.
-Shelly Trumbo from Adventist and Victor Murray from the Camden Coalition will engage in a thoughtful discussion facilitated by and co-presented with Lauran Hardin.
-Shelly will focus on partnerships with multiple sectors, including police and emergency medical services, and Victor will focus on partnerships with community-based health and human services organizations.
+This 60-minute webinar, brought to you by the Better Care Playbook and the Camden Coalition’s National Center for Complex Health and Social Needs, covered how to establish cross-sector partnerships, using the work of Adventist Health’s Project Restoration and the Camden Coalition as case studies.
+Shelly Trumbo from Adventist and Victor Murray from the Camden Coalition engaged in a thoughtful discussion facilitated by and co-presented with Lauran Hardin.
+Shelly focused on partnerships with multiple sectors, including police and emergency medical services, and Victor focused on partnerships with community-based health and human services organizations.

 - Lauran Hardin, MSN, RN-BC, CNL, FNAP, FAAN, Senior Advisor for the Camden Coalition’s National Center for Complex Health and Social Needs

 - Shelly Trumbo, MBA, Community Integration Executive for Adventist Health